Summer Research Training Program

 Each of these program areas provides the opportunity for basic research, clinical research, or both.

-All University of Maryland students enrolled in programs leading to a DDS degree are eligible for research training support, as are all Howard University students of dentistry.
+All University of Maryland students enrolled in programs leading to a DDS degree are eligible for research training support.

 Program admission criteria for dental students: